 Vic wants Rondell to set up a friendly meeting with Kern.
 Rondell doesn't want to, but agrees after Vic threatens to run his gun through the ballistics lab.
 Vic also needs two of Rondell's shooters.
 When they later put the guys in the holding cell, Vic smiles angelically at the captain: "Just doing my job and staying out of your way."

 Lem reaches out to pet the fluffy little doggie and gets growled at.
 Tyesha says Kern wasn't actively involved in the shooting.
 Vic needs Kern to pass on the message that the war is over.
-Kern won't call it off; T-Bonz started it by spilling blood in Kern's 'hood.
+Kern refuses to call it off; T-Bonz started it by spilling blood in Kern's 'hood.

 Edgar-veda sits Ellie the nanny down with Dutch.
-The captain explains that he's giving the Chez Club case to someone else so Dutch can devote his time to finding Ellie's missing husband Manuel.
-Dutch thinks it's "abuse of power" to take him off a big case to do this for his friend's nanny.
+The captain is giving the Chez Club case to someone else so Dutch can devote his time to finding Ellie's missing husband Manuel.
+Dutch thinks it's "abuse of power" to take him off a big case to do favors for his friend's nanny.
 I'm with him.
 "You'd be happier if it was his mistress?" asks Claudette.

 Dutch tells Claudette she'll have to do all the talking with Ellie.
 There's a slight language barrier.
 Claudette wants to know how somebody can be a cop in L.A. for 12 years and not speak Spanish beyond a couple of phrases.
 Dutch explains he's always had Spanish-speaking partners.

 Outside the hardware store, a Mexican man repeats the phrase "Yo no se".
 Dutch proudly informs his partner that means "I don't know."
 Claudette takes over, asking if anyone has seen Manuel Ruiz.
 She shows the men his picture.
 One guy in a varsity-style jacket tries to slink away, but Dutch and Claudette catch up to him.